CryptoDogg/blog-articles/bridge-blog-article-english.md

 ## Overview
 The sTokens Bridge is a contract, where sTokens-holders deposit their sTokens and get new ERC20 tokens in return.
-The bridge gives a sToken holder as much amount of ERC20 tokens as he/she staked.
-(To know what sToken is, see this article: [sTokens, NFTs mirroring DEV staking](https://medium.com/devprtcl/stokens-nfts-mirroring-dev-staking-b41f93d0f8a6).
+The bridge gives a sToken holder as much amount of ERC20 tokens as he/she staked (To know what sToken is, see this article: [sTokens, NFTs mirroring DEV staking](https://medium.com/devprtcl/stokens-nfts-mirroring-dev-staking-b41f93d0f8a6).
 The sToken is an NFT which is the certificate of staking).

 Creators of OSS projects can offer benefits to sToken holders, and by doing so, the creators can give stakers an incentive for long-term staking.
-The new contract, sTokens Bridge, transform sTokens into ERC20 tokens.
+The new contract, sTokens Bridge, transforms sTokens into ERC20 tokens.
 By this transformation,
 the Bridge makes creator's benefit-offering more flexible and decentralized, thus it helps the OSS community grow.